 - Closed lost

-In this example there are 6 steps before a deal becomes a customer.
+In this example, there are 6 steps before b2b leads become customers.
 The more expensive a product/service, and/or the more disruptive in nature, you may add steps to it.

 By creating these stages, you can see how long deals sit in one stage vs the next, identify trouble spots in your sales cycle, and get a more realistic sales forecast.